gouherdanish/gouherdanish.github.io/_posts/2025-02-01-comparing-ml-models.md

-**Evaluation**
+---
+layout: post
+title: "Comparing two ML Models"
+date: 2025-02-01
+tags: ["Machine Learning"]
+---

+Two ML models can be compared based on multiple metrics based on performance, accuracy and environmental impact.

+---

+### Model Evaluation

-- Next, we evaluate these two models on multiple criteria as highlighted below
+- An ML model can be evaluated based on multiple criteria such as
     - Model Size
     - Number of Model Parameters
     - Floating Point Operations